webprofusion/certify-docs/docs/faq.md

 The app does not officially support proxied internet connections.
 Users have managed to use proxies successfully but it's the responsibility of the user to diagnose issues with outgoing https API calls when a proxy or firewall is in use.

+### Do I Need to Keep the App Running?
+No, you can close then app UI when you don't need it. *Certify The Web* installs a background *Certify Certificate Manager* service which will run in the background and manage your certificates. **You can close the app and the service will continue to run.** The app is just used to manage and request new certificates.

 ### "Service Not Started" message
 By default the background service runs an internal API bound to localhost and various conditions can cause conflicts or failures.
 Read more to find out how to [configure or troubleshoot the background service](backgroundservice.md).
 The service will auto-negotiate an available port to listen on.